Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

-Surgery is the most common approach to treating stomach cancer.
-Additionally, multimodal strategies combining surgery, chemotherapy and radiation therapy are often are used to ensure optimal outcomes for patients with stomach cancer.
+Surgery is the most common stomach cancer treatment option.
+Additionally, multimodal strategies combining surgery, chemotherapy and radiation therapy are often used to ensure optimal outcomes for patients with stomach cancer.

-Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized stomach cancer treatment plan.
 For stomach cancer your team may include your medical oncologist, surgeon, gastroenterologist, radiation oncologist, oncology nurse, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-Because NorthShore focuses on early detection, our medical genetics team is an important collaborator in treating patients with stomach cancer.
+Because NorthShore focuses on early stomach cancer diagnosis, our medical genetics team is an important collaborator in treating patients with stomach cancer.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

 NorthShore’s Advanced Therapeutic Endoscopy Program, brings additional specialized expertise to our patients.
 This sophisticated technology is becoming more important in helping to diagnose, precisely stage and treat benign and malignant tumors in the GI tract.

 Patients are at the center of our multidisciplinary team, and Kellogg staff arrange for them to be seen by their multidisciplinary specialists at one appointment, not only for their convenience but to provide a consensus on their course of treatment.
 Our use of one of the most advanced Electronic Medical Record (EMR) systems in the country enhances our open communication and promotes collaboration in our patient care.